 Hickory trees are found in the Northern American continent, Asia, Mexico, and Canada.

 Identifiable features: The trees are hardwoods with alternate compound leaves.
-The hickory nuts have double-layered nutshells.
+Hickory nuts have double-layered nutshells.

-Important to note: The hickory nuts are edible and can provide close to 193 dietary calories.
+Important to note: Hickory nuts are edible and can provide close to 193 dietary calories.
 The nuts can be eaten raw, making it a quick meal for someone in need.

-Found predominantly in the northern half of the North America continent.
+Found predominantly in the northern half of the North American continent.

-Identifiable features: The birch bark is quite distinct with its grey to bright white color and often peels off forming papery strips.
+Identifiable features: Birch bark is quite distinct with its grey to bright white color and often peels off, forming papery strips.
 The birch tree has simple, alternate leaves that have small teeth serrated edges.

-Important to note: The paper-like birch bark can be used to start fires even when it is soaking wet.
-The birth back can be used to make sweet tea and medicine.
+Important to note: The paper-like birch bark can be used to start fires, even when it is soaking wet.
+Birch bark can be used to make sweet tea and medicine.
 The sap of the birch tree is drinkable and can be used to make syrup.

 Identifiable features: These trees can grow up to 100 feet tall.
-They have smooth barks with patches of colors like tan, white, green, and grey.
-The leaves look like those of the maple trees except that in the sycamore tree, we have alternating leaves and the branches.
+They have smooth bark with patches of color like tan, white, green, and grey.
+The leaves look like the maple tree, except that in the sycamore tree, we have alternating leaves and branches.

-Important to note: sycamore trees provide good firewood.
-These trees also have drinkable sap.
+Important to note: Sycamore trees provide good firewood and also have drinkable sap.

-Cedar trees grow mostly in the Northern American continent.
+Cedar trees grow mostly on the Northern American continent.

-Identifiable features: Cedars have a conical shape or what is commonly termed as the Christmas tree shape.
+Identifiable features: Cedars have a conical shape, commonly termed as the Christmas tree shape.
 The cedar leaves are scaly and branching.

 Important to note: Most parts of the cedar tree are a good source of firewood and provide excellent material for friction fire or kindling.
 The berries of these trees are at times used as spices.

-This is one of the most common and essential good to know survival staple.
+This is one of the most common and essential good to know survival staples.

 Identifiable features: These trees have alternate, simple leaves with small serrated edges.
-The bark of these trees is quite smooth and light grey which one main element used to in identification of this tree.
+The bark of these trees is quite smooth and light grey, which is one of the main elements used to identify this tree.

 Important to note: The nuts of the beech tree are entirely edible and have very high calorific value.

-The mulberry tree is quite known for the blackberries and can be a lifeline for anyone in a survival state.
+The mulberry tree is known for its blackberries and can be a lifeline for anyone in a survival state.